OctoConsulting/keip/CONTRIBUTING.md

 # Contributing to keip
 First off, thanks for taking the time to contribute! 🎉

-The following is a set of guidelines for contributing to KeIP, hosted in the OctoConsulting Organization on GitHub.
+The following is a set of guidelines for contributing to keip, hosted in the OctoConsulting Organization on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.